BIH-CEI/pyphetools/docs/user-guide/tips_for_curation.md

 Note that incorrect variant nomenclature is still common in the literature.
 For instance, ``c.C414A`` should be ``c.414C>A``.

-### Age of Onset
+### Age of Onset and Age at last encounter

 Please specify the Age in the Format: [X]Y[X]M.

 !!! example

-    Age of onset is 8 months or 4.5 years
+    Age of last encounter is 8 months or 4.5 years
     --> 0Y8M or 4Y6M
+    Age of onset is congenital or 4 years
+    --> ``congenital onset`` or 4Y0M

 # HPO Term columns